akando42/next-map/public/content/posts/10-17/index.md

 ![Catholics vs Protestants](https://storage.googleapis.com/spykman-world/catholics-vs-protestants.png)

-Samuel Huntington predicted a major “Clash of Civilizations” between the United States and Islam since both religions are: missionary religions that seeking to convert others, believing that their god is only the correct one and placing their entire human existence on their Christian values and beliefs.
+Samuel Huntington predicted a major “Clash of Civilizations” between the United States and Islam since both religions are missionary religions that seeking to convert others, believing that their god is only the correct one and placing their entire human existence on their Christian values and beliefs.

 ![Cruisaders vs Islamic Militants](https://storage.googleapis.com/spykman-world/holywar-cruisaders-vs-islamic-militants.png)